Building a Personal Fitness Assistant with OpenClaw

 ├── long_run_10km.json

-From an engineering perspective, the advantages of this structure are clear: clear responsibilities, easy maintenance, and convenient for future expansion with more training types or health metrics.
+From an engineering perspective, the advantage of this structure is clear responsibilities, easy maintenance, and convenient for adding new features later.

-OpenClaw's configuration, memory, and skills are mostly concentrated in the ~/.openclaw directory.
-So the simplest and most direct approach is to regularly back up the entire directory, or at least the workspace.
+OpenClaw's configuration, memory, and skills are all in ~/.openclaw.
+So the most direct method is to periodically package this directory.

 # Backup the entire openclaw configuration